alingw/Travel-journal/README.md

   open + edit it with a **4-digit code**; edits autosave and sync for everyone.
 Setup: see **[SETUP-SYNC.md](SETUP-SYNC.md)** (deploy a free Vercel function once).

-## Watercolor map tiles (optional, free)
-Out of the box the map uses OpenStreetMap tiles with a warm hand-drawn filter (no key needed).
-For the *true* Stamen watercolor look, click **🎨 Watercolor tiles…** on the Map and paste a free [Stadia Maps API key](https://client.stadiamaps.com/signup/) (no credit card on the free tier).
-The key is stored locally in your browser.

 ## Tech
 React + TypeScript + Vite · Leaflet · @dnd-kit · Zustand + Dexie (IndexedDB) ·